AY Automate

 • Breaks work into atomic agent tasks with clear success conditions

-• Validates output against predefined acceptance tests, not just vibes
+• Validates output against predefined acceptance tests instead of vibes

 • Iterates on specifications, not code, when output is wrong